aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/customize-the-ribbon/_index.md

 ---
 title: Customizing the Ribbon XML with JavaScript via C++
 linktitle: Customize Excel Menu
 type: docs
 weight: 1500
 url: /javascript-cpp/customizing-the-ribbon-xml/
 description: Learn how to customize the Ribbon XML in Excel using Aspose.Cells for JavaScript via C++.
 ---

 {{% alert color="primary" %}}

-Microsoft Office replaced menus and toolbars with a Ribbon at the top of the application window since office 2007.
+Microsoft Office has replaced menus and toolbars with a Ribbon at the top of the application window since Office 2007.
 The Ribbon is customizable.
 Aspose.Cells for JavaScript via C++ allows you to

 - Keep Ribbon XML without parsing it,
 - Read and write Ribbon XML without parsing it,
 - Get and set Ribbon XML data.

-If you want to change the Ribbon XML, you have to parse it with an XML parser or other Ribbon XML tool.
+If you want to change the Ribbon XML, you must parse it with an XML parser or another Ribbon XML tool.

 {{% /alert %}}

 ```html
 <!DOCTYPE html>